Redland Water builds and maintains infrastructure for transporting water and wastewater around the Redlands. Some of our current projects include:

 Works include a new inlet structure designed with the latest screening and grit removal technology, an emergency overflow system to protect the plant from high stormwater inflows, and an upgrade of the odour control system.
 Aquatec Maxcon have been awarded the contract for this work.

 A pump station at 347 Birkdale Road, Wellington Point, will also be replaced as part of the project and a 500m pressure main constructed to connect the pump station to the intersection of Badgen Road.
-Vehicle access to Thomas Street from Birkdale Road is closed until the end of May 2017, weather permitting, to ensure the safety of pedestrians during construction.
+Vehicle access to Thomas Street from Birkdale Road is expected to fully reopen in July 2017, weather permitting.

 Originally built in 1986 to cater for 7000 residents, the pump station now receives wastewater from households in Thorneside, Wellington Point and Ormiston, and has reached capacity.
 The new pump station will have capacity to service 23,000 residents and cater for projected growth in the area.
 Fewster Brothers Contracting Pty Ltd have been awarded the contract for this work.